 >> TROUBLESHOOT THE MICROSOFT STORE APP

-If you're having trouble launching the Microsoft Store app or finding Microsoft Flight Simulator, here are a few things to try:
+If you're having trouble launching the Microsoft Store app or finding Microsoft Flight Simulator, you should follow the steps listed in these articles:

 - Fix problems with apps